 Small hot pockets of mashed potatoes and peas, fragrant with spices, encased in a crunchy fried pastry and dipped in a cool, tangy, yoghurt chutney...
 A good, homemade samosa is nothing like the cardboard lookalikes found in plastic boxes in your supermarket’s ready-to-eat aisle.

 These deep fried, triangular shaped pastries are a well-known staple in Indian cuisine where they are found as a street snack in the northern part of the country.
 There, spicy samosas are served alongside herby chutneys or in chaat - a type of dish widely found all over the Indian subcontinent commonly consisting of potatoes (or some sort of fried dough, or samosas, in our case), yoghurt, chutney, chopped onions, coriander and chaat masala.

-It’s ubiquitous presence on Indian restaurant menus will have you forgiven to think this was a uniquely Indian dish.
+Its ubiquitous presence on Indian restaurant menus would leave you forgiven for thinking it was a uniquely Indian dish.
 The samosa, in its various shapes and forms, is also found in the cuisine of countries such as Bangladesh, Nepal, Pakistan, Burma, Indonesia, and as far as Israel in the Middle East where it is called sambusaq.
 Its origins lie in the ancient empires of the Iranian plateau at the dawning of civilisation.
 The first reference to samosas can be found in the writings of the 11th-century Persian historian Abul-Fazl Beyhaqi, who describes these delicate pastries as being eaten in the courts of the Ghaznavid empire.
 But as the delicacy travelled over the Himalayas to the Indian subcontinent, the influence of the various cultures it passed through eventually saw it morph into the less refined peasant fusion dish we know today.

 How to Make Samosas